ProSeries Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

-When you consider the protein-boosting effect of the yeast products, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the yeast products and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-ProSeries is a grain-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+ProSeries is a plant-based dry dog food using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word